Ahmed-AL-Maghraby/LIR-Project-Logic-And-Code-Map/ConnectionsAction Class/README.md

 ## SearchByPID

-The object of this function is to
+The object of this function is to search and filter rows based on a Process ID (PID) keyword.

 ```c#
 public static void SearchByPID(string name)